-31.5 Jitter Measure
+29.5 Jitter Measure

-Touch the Jitter Measure in the Jitter analysis menu to recall the jitter measurement settings.
+Click the Jitter Measure in the Jitter analysis menu to recall the jitter measurement settings.
 The operation method of adding jitter measurement parameters is the same as that of the measure closed jitter function.
 Refer to the "Measurement" for details.

-Statistics for each measurement item are automatically enabled when measure is activated.
-Followed are the descriptions of some jitter parameters.
+Statistics for each measurement item are automatically enabled when the measurement is activated.
+Following are the descriptions of some jitter parameters.

-Table 31.1 Descriptions of jitter parameters
+Table 29.1 Descriptions of jitter parameters

-Parameter Description Jitter Basics Period The time between the crossing points of two consecutive like- polarity edges, is only for clock data.
-Frequency Reciprocal of the period, only for clock data. +Width Time difference between the middle of a rising edge to the middle of the next falling edge of the pulse. -Width Time difference between the middle of a falling edge to the middle of the next rising edge of the pulse. +Duty Positive Duty Cycle.
-The ratio of positive width to period, only for clock data. -Duty Negative Duty Cycle.
-The ratio of negative width to period, only for clock data.
-CCJ The difference between two continuous periods, only for clock data. +Width@C2C Difference between the positive pulse width of two continuous cycles, only for clock data. -Width@C2C Difference between the negative pulse width of two continuous cycles, only for clock data. +Duty@C2C Difference between the positive duty cycle of two adjacent cycles, only for clock data. -Duty@C2C Difference between the negative duty cycle of two adjacent cycles, only for clock data.
-Decomposition Decomposition TIE Time Interval Error (TIE), the time difference between the signal edge and the reference clock.
+Parameter Description Jitter Basics Jitter Basics Period The time between the crossing points of two consecutive like-polarity edges.
+For clock data only.
+Frequency Reciprocal of the period.
+For clock data only. +Width Time difference between the middle of a rising edge to the middle of the next falling edge of the pulse. -Width Time difference between the middle of a falling edge to the middle of the next rising edge of the pulse. +Duty Positive Duty Cycle.
+The ratio of positive width to period.
+For clock data only. -Duty Negative Duty Cycle.
+The ratio of negative width to period.
+For clock data only.
+CCJ The difference between two continuous periods.
+For clock data only. +Width@C2C Difference between the positive pulse width of two continuous cycles.
+For clock data only. -Width@C2C Difference between the negative pulse width of two continuous cycles.
+For clock data only. +Duty@C2C Difference between the positive duty cycle of two adjacent cycles.
+For clock data only. -Duty@C2C Difference between the negative duty cycle of two adjacent cycles.
+For clock data only.
+Decomposition TIE Time Interval Error (TIE) is the time difference between the signal edge and the reference clock.

 RJ Random jitter (RJ) also called Gaussian jitter, is unpredictable electronic timing noise.
 RJ is caused by thermal noise in an electrical circuit or due to the central limit theorem.
-Random jitter is unbounded and commonly specified by the standard deviation σ .
+Random jitter is unbounded and commonly specified by the standard deviation $\sigma$ .
 Due to its irregular nature, random jitter (RJ) is uncorrelated to any other signal and unpredictable in timing behavior.
 DJ Deterministic jitter, the observed peak-to-peak value will not grow over time, has a bounded distribution.
 DCD Duty cycle distortion (DCD) is the difference between mean TIE for rising edges and mean TIE for falling edges.
 Asymmetrical rise-time vs. fall-time and non-optimal choice of decision threshold will cause DCD.
-DDJ Data-dependent jitter (DDJ) has several discrete line distributions, main caused by ISI, the physical/electrical effect.
+DDJ Data-dependent jitter (DDJ) has several discrete line distributions, mainly caused by ISI, the physical/electrical effect.
 There will be different zero-crossing positions, due to transmission line effects like reflections and the step response of the system.
-PJ Periodic jitter (PJ) is mainly caused by the periodic signal interference on the board, including power supply ripple, clock crosstalk, etc. Periodic interference can directly cause phase modulation of the observed signal.
-TJ@BER Total jitter (TJ) is computed with a required bit error rate (BER) for the system: $TJ = DJ + 2Q{\textit{BER}} \sigma{RJ}$ The value of $ Q{BER} $ changes according to different bit error rates.
-A common BER used in communication standards such as Ethernet is 10^{-12} , $ Q{BER} = 7.05$
+PJ Periodic jitter (PJ) is mainly caused by periodic signal interference of the board, including power supply ripple, clock crosstalk, etc. Periodic interference can directly cause phase modulation of the observed signal.
+TJ@BER Total jitter (TJ) is computed with a required bit error rate (BER) for the system: $TJ = DJ + 2Q{BER} \sigma{RJ}$ The value of $Q{BER}$ changes according to different bit error rates.
+A common BER used in communication standards such as Ethernet is $10$ - $12$ , $Q{BER} = 7.05$

 Part of the measurements can be displayed in frequency domains.
 Click the Spectrum in the dialog of jitter measure to enter the frequency domain setting.

 The vertical and horizontal parameters can be adjusted for better observation.

-31.6 Other Operation
+29.6 Other Operation

 Some operations are supported under both the jitter analysis and normal mode.
-The compatible operations are similar to the eye diagram, take Table 30.2 as reference.
+The compatible operations are similar to the eye diagram, take Table 28.5 as a reference.

-31.7 System Effect on Jitter Measure
+29.7 System Effect on Jitter Measure